wp-plugins/amazon-link/readme.txt

 == Description ==

-This plugin is used to quickly add Amazon products to your Wordpress posts and pages.
+This plugin is used to quickly add Amazon products to your WordPress posts and pages.
 The products can be simple text links, thumbnail images, fullsize images, complex templates or full-blown Amazon flash widgets.

 The product links that the plugin generates can be for any of the Amazon domains ([www.amazon.co.uk](http://www.amazon.co.uk), [www.amazon.com](http://www.amazon.com), [www.amazon.ca](http://www.amazon.ca), [www.amazon.cn](http://www.amazon.cn), [www.amazon.de](http://www.amazon.de), [www.amazon.fr](http://www.amazon.fr), [www.amazon.it](http://www.amazon.it) and [www.amazon.jp](http://www.amazon.co.jp/)).